atomaszewicz/Simpsons/RStudio/Analysis.md

 require("reshape2")
 ```

-Now we load it isn't a table in R
+Now we load the xlsx into R as a dataframe.

 ```R
 simp<-read.xlsx("simpsons.xlsx",2)